 Place Your Attention On What Is Good In The World

-The world will break you if you let it because life’s conditions can be difficult and without a strong conviction, we succumb to the ravages of life.
+The world will break you if you let it, because life’s conditions are difficult.
+Without a strong conviction, we can easily succumb to the ravages of life.
 The world has always been unforgiving and none more so in modern times.
 In fact, things are better since there is less war and social unrest nowadays.
-However, there are other growing problems such as: climate change, inequality, poverty, religious conflicts and lack of economic opportunities to list a few.
-Nevertheless, the world is a more inhabitable place, yet we are still under the influence of unforgiving conditions.
+However, there are other growing problems such as climate change, inequality, poverty, religious conflicts and lack of economic opportunities to list a few.
+The world is a more inhabitable place, yet we are still under the influence of unforgiving conditions.
 What is your impression?
 Do you think the world is a hostile place or that conditions are mostly favourable?

 Undoubtedly, there will always be problems whether it be the threat of disease, war or environmental issues.
-Problems drive mankind to create a more habitable planet.
+Problems drive humanity to create a more habitable planet.
 I’m not convinced about cataclysmic events and the destruction of the world.
 Whilst I don’t have supernatural abilities to perceive the future, life is too intelligent to allow us to destroy it.
 I believe humans will be wiped out well before they destroy the planet.
-We mustn’t allow the world to live in us otherwise we are dictated by what is unpleasant.
-For example, everywhere we look these days, we are being sold a way of life.
-We are inundated with advertising that sell us products we don’t need, claiming we will be better with their products or services.
+Therefore, we mustn’t allow the world to break us, otherwise we are dictated by what is unpleasant.
+For example, everywhere we look these days, we are sold a way of life.
+They inundate us with advertising that sell us products we don’t need; claiming we will be better with their products or services.
 Suggestion is everywhere: via social media, the movies we watch and our friends.

 Are you aware of this?
 Perhaps via the people you associate with or the products and services you buy?
 Whatever the case, it is easy to be moulded by our environment and before long we find ourselves in a place not of our choosing.
 The key to our happiness lies in living in the world without capitulating to undesirable circumstances.
 Sometimes, it is forced onto us when we turn on the news or buy into a narrative about crime, hate or social unrest.
 Every time we empathise with those persecuted, we allow fear to permeate our consciousness.
 Let me be clear: this doesn’t mean we should be desensitised or insensitive to the plight of those suffering.
 This would be irresponsible of us as moral citizens.
 Rather, we ought to place our attention on what is good in the world and make it our primary focus.